perliedman/ocad2tiles/README.md

 The tool will create a number of directories, one per zoom level, in the output path.
 It also creates a small demo HTML page, `index.html`, where you can see the tiles result in a Leaflet map.

+Tiles are currently always written in PNG format.

 Example:

 ```shell